storacha/w3name/packages/api/README.md

 # w3name API

-The HTTP interface implemented as a Cloudflare Worker
+The HTTP interface implemented as a Cloudflare Worker.

 ## API endpoints